numjei/ets2/README.md

 # ets2
 My Euro Truck Simulator Universe.

-# Mainly trailer skins
-I'm a fucking beginner so, some may be shit or not.
+# About me
+I'm a new to the game, trying to express myself into paintjobs.
+Released one paintjob.

 # Contact
 Discord numjei#1111